The goal of clinic-based drug tests is to reduce the costs and risks of drug use in the workplace.

 - Positive indicates that the test showed evidence of one or more of the tested substances.

 Checkr can't expedite reports for drug tests.
 Checkr also can't change a test's result.
 If a candidate wants to dispute drug test results, they can contact the MRO directly at 888-382-2281.

 For more information, refer to What if the candidate challenges the results of their drug test?

-Visit Checkr’s Drug and Occupational Health FAQs for answers to common questions.
+Visit the Drug tests section of the Help Center for answers to common questions.